codeconscious/game-of-life-cli/README.md

 TODO:
 - Combine grid statuses into an enum?
 (Alive, Loop/Stabilized, and Stale?)
 - Allow submitting seeds manually
-- Allow passing the iteration delay as an argument
 - Add application settings

 # ライフ・ゲーム